-Apple’s Mac mini and MacBook Air To Get New Models Alongside New iPads [Rumor]
+Apple’s Mac Mini And MacBook Air To Get New Models Alongside New iPads [Rumor]

 The Verge calls it a MacBook Air successor, not an update.
 The entire laptop product line is being affected by the current Air.
 Even the naming scheme no longer makes any sense.
 The idea of the MacBook Pro is strained by the presence of the low end Pro with function keys.
 It was presented as more of a competitor to the Air.

 The MacBook name suggests the mainstream vision of what the line should be.
 Yet the 12″ MacBook is anything but.
-It is an underpowered, small, specialty model unsuited for the masses.
+It is an under powered, small specialty model unsuited for the masses.

 The mass model MacBook is the Air.
 But it is sporting four year old components that were out of date at the time.
-Even its appearance has gone from classic to anachronistic.
-And it is what is holding the rest of the line back.
+Even its appearance has gone from classic to anachronistic, and it is holding the rest of the line back.
 By all accounts, Apple is going to fix it by creating something entirely new to reinvigorate the entire laptop lineup.

 Mac mini

-The Mac mini has been pronounced dead my pundits for four years.
+The Mac mini has been pronounced dead by pundits for four years.
 They have not been entirely wrong.
 It is one of the few products Apple has made towards which they have been transparently hostile.

 The mini is the product about which we know the least.
 Earlier, there were rumors that it would be a professional version of the beleaguered product.
 With the presence of the iMac and the Mac Pro, one strains to fathom what a professional mini would even mean.